 - But if you had bare spots in the area before you started topdressing it, you will have to overseed the lawn in these areas.

 The topdressing process described above takes time to work.
 What if you have a few really low spots in your lawn?
 Obviously, topdressing would not be very effective, because (since you have to proceed 1/2 inch at a time) you would be waiting forever.
-Yet, since, it is only a few low spots that we are talking about, there would be no need to take the kinds of drastic measures described in Method 3.
+Yet, since it is only a few low spots that we are talking about, there would be no need to take the kinds of drastic measures described in Method 3.
 Fortunately, there is an intermediate method.
-We'll call it "sweeping the dirt under the carpet" because you are essentially picking up sod (the carpet) and putting dirt under it.
+It's called "sweeping the dirt under the carpet" because you are essentially picking up sod (the carpet) and putting dirt under it.
 This method works as follows:

-- Remove the sod over the low spot (if the area is bigger than 1-foot square, cut out multiple chunks, since a piece of sod greater than 1-foot square is hard to move around without breaking) and set it aside.
+- Remove the sod over the low spot (if the area is bigger than a one-foot square, cut out multiple chunks, since a piece of sod greater than a one-foot square is hard to move around without breaking) and set it aside.

 - Shovel enough topsoil into the hole that, once you replace the sod, the area will be even.